S3-working-group/s3-practical-guide/src/organizing-work/limit-work-in-progress.md

 Work in Progress includes:

-* nubmer of items in a backlog
+* number of items in a backlog
-* concurrent projects or tasks
+* concurrent projects or tasks for teams or individuals
-* ...
+* products in a portfolio

-When an action would violate an agreed upon limit of work items, it needs to be grought up with the group before continuing.
+When an action would exeed an agreed upon limit of work items in progress, this needs to be brought up with the group before continuing.